RamiB1234/my-reads/README.md

 The project task was to transform the static page into a dynamic page.

+# Live Demo

+To test the last build of the app, click on this [link](https://ramib1234.github.io/my-reads/)

 # MyReads App Features

 In MyReads app the user have a virtual book library where he/she can move the books between shelves. there are three shelves as follows: